warwick-machine-learning-group/wmlg.io/wmlg-reading-group.markdown

 Our reading group usually takes place every Thursday at The Alan Turing Institute.
 The reading group is organized by [Omer Deniz Akyildiz](http://akyildiz.me).

+## Forthcoming

 **As of March 9, 2020, we have suspended our reading group until further notice!**

-## Forthcoming

-12 March 2020, Thursday, at 3PM, Open.

-The paper/topic: TBA

-***

-19 March 2020, Thursday, at 3PM, Kangrui Wang.

-The paper/topic: TBA

-***

-26 March 2020, Thursday, at 3PM, Omer Deniz Akyildiz.

-The paper/topic: TBA

-***

-2 April 2020, Thursday, at 3PM, Ayman Boustati.

-The paper/topic: TBA

-***

-9 April 2020, Thursday, at 3PM, Daniel J. Tait.

-The paper/topic: TBA

-***

-16 April 2020, Thursday, at 3PM, Neil Dhir

-The paper/topic: TBA

-***

 ## Past reading groups